iliyalb/nemigzare/README.md

 Swift of all things, and on Linux too?!

-> DISCLAIMER: SwiftUI is not available on Linux, this code is using Vapor (Apple WebKit)
+> DISCLAIMER: SwiftUI is not available on Linux, this code is using Vapor (Apple WebKit framework)

 ![Reason](Assets/why.png?raw=true)